Foods to Avoid When You Have an Enlarged Prostate

 Protein

-Although you can have meats when following my natural BPH treatment diet, the following proteins should be avoided:
+Although you can have meats when following a natural BPH treatment diet, the following proteins should be avoided:

 · Aged beef or game